glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

     It is unclear whether this is an accepted alternate format or just a typo, nor whether this is supposed to affect the checksum in the resulting hash string.

+.. rst-class:: html-toggle

 Algorithm
 =========
 The algorithm used is based around the MD5 message digest and the "Muffett Coin Toss" algorithm (so named by one of the creators).

-Given a password, the number of rounds, and a salt...
+1. Given a password, the number of rounds, and a salt string.

-* an initial MD5 digest is created from the concatentation of the password, and the configuration string (using the format ``$md5,rounds={rounds}${salt}``).
+2. an initial MD5 digest is created from the concatentation of the password, and the configuration string (using the format ``$md5,rounds={rounds}${salt}``).

-* for rounds+4096 iterations, a new digest is created:
+3. for rounds+4096 iterations, a new digest is created:
     - ``MuffetCoinToss(rounds, previous digest)`` is called, resulting in a 0 or 1.
     - if a 1, the next digest is the MD5 of: the last digest concatenated with a constant data string, along with the current iteration number as an ascii string.
     - if a 0, the same as 1, except that magic constant data is not included.

-* The final checksum is then encoded into :mod:`hash64 <~passlib.hash.h64>` using the same transposed byte order that :class:`~passlib.hash.md5_crypt` uses.
+4. The final checksum is then encoded into :mod:`hash64 <~passlib.hash.h64>` using the same transposed byte order that :class:`~passlib.hash.md5_crypt` uses.

 The constant data string is referenced above is a 1517 byte ascii string... an excerpt from Hamlet,